galpt/adguard-userscripts/artificial-intelligence/browsing-agent/README.md

 1. **Get API Key**: Visit [Google AI Studio](https://aistudio.google.com/app/apikey) to get your free Gemini API key
 2. **Activate Agent**: Look for the sparkle (✨) button in the bottom-right corner of any webpage
 3. **Configure Settings**: Click the floating button → Settings → Enter your API key and select your preferred model
-4. **Start Chatting**: Begin asking questions about any webpage content
+4. **Start Chatting**: Begin asking questions about any webpage content or provide URLs to analyze

 ### Interface Overview
-- **Chat Area**: Interactive conversation with intelligent multi-turn function calling
+- **Chat Area**: Interactive conversation with intelligent multi-turn function calling and conversation memory
 - **Input Field**: Auto-resizing textarea (like v.chat) with Enter to send, Shift+Enter for new line
-- **Quick Actions**: Summarize, Clean Page, DOM Demo, Settings buttons with descriptive tooltips
+- **Quick Actions**: Summarize, Clean Page, DOM Demo, Clear History, Settings buttons with descriptive tooltips
-- **Progress Indicators**: Real-time feedback showing orchestration progress and task completion
+- **Progress Indicators**: Real-time feedback showing orchestration progress, URL browsing, and task completion
+- **Memory Indicators**: Shows conversation history count and browsing capabilities in status display

-### Enhanced Commands (v4.3.0)
+### Enhanced Commands (v4.4.0)

+#### Intelligent URL Browsing & Analysis
+- **"Summarize this Wikipedia article about Time Complexity"** *(while on any unrelated page)* - Automatically browses and summarizes the URL
+- **"Compare information from https://example1.com and https://example2.com"** - Browses multiple URLs and provides comparative analysis
+- **"What does this research paper say about AI? https://arxiv.org/abs/..."** - Analyzes external content regardless of current page
+- **"Please analyze these three articles: [URL1] [URL2] [URL3]"** - Intelligently decides which URLs to browse for comprehensive understanding
+- **"Summarize the main points from https://news-site.com while I'm reading this Wikipedia page"** - Multi-source content integration

+#### Conversation Memory & Context
+- **"What did we discuss about machine learning earlier?"** - References previous conversation history
+- **"Based on our previous conversation about APIs..."** - Uses stored context for more intelligent responses
+- **"Can you expand on the point you made about neural networks in our last chat?"** - Leverages conversation memory across sessions

 #### Intelligent DOM Manipulation
 - **"Edit the Wikipedia title and add '(Real-time Manipulation)' to it"** - Automatically discovers page structure and modifies titles